What is BMI?

 |40 or greater||Obesity III||Morbidly Obese|

-You will likely be weighed and measured again at your first appointment at the hospital who will also calculate your BMI.
+This will very likely happen all over again at your first appointment at the hospital.
 The odds of this agreeing with the first measurements are small, and most likely the hospital will overwrite the measurements of your community midwife on your notes, despite the fact that you will probably be further on in your pregnancy and therefore likely to weigh more!

 Hopefully you then won’t be measured again, although some hospital trusts like to weigh you shortly before your due date to make sure that the equipment they plan to use is suitable for your weight.